Estimated reading time: 10 minutes

 2. Do solar panels harm the environment in any way?

-Clearly, there are strong environmental advantages to choosing solar as your energy source, but it is important to recognize there are still some weaknesses.
+Clearly, there are strong environmental advantages to choosing solar as your energy source, but it is important to recognize that there are still some weaknesses.

 Humankind has not yet discovered an energy source that could technically be labeled as 100% "green."
 There are some environmental concerns surrounding solar panels' manufacturing and recycling/disposal processes.